Kong/docs.konghq.com/app/2.2.x/db-less-and-declarative-config.md

 ## The Declarative Configuration Format

 The Kong declarative configuration format consists of lists of entities and their attributes.
-This is a small, yet, complete example, which illustrates a number of features:
+This is a small yet complete example that illustrates a number of features:

 ```yaml
 _format_version: "2.1"